FennMai/Autonomous_Shopping_Guide_Robot/README.md

 ### Guidence
-1. **docs**: Display documents such as project plans and implementation technical routes|
+1. **docs**: Display documents such as project plans and implementation technical routes.
 2. **sensors**: Program basic functions based on existing raspberrypi and sensors.
+3. **CMakeLists**: Using Cmake command to build excutable files.

 ### The latest status